HorstBox84/DucatiMonsterDashboard/README.md

 Description of the I²C data bytes is here: [Ducati Monster 696_796_1100 IIC Display.xlsx](https://github.com/HorstBox84/DucatiMonsterDashboard/blob/main/Ducati%20Monster%20696_796_1100%20IIC%20Display.xlsx)

 Proof of concept video is here: [YouTube](https://youtu.be/okvaCjY8tiw)

+Todo: Create a CAD model to fit the new display onto the old dashboard.